The Future Shock

 By translating their testing model to the bike, we were able to quantify smoothness.
 And by treating the bike as a whole system, we were able to find the best tangible explanation of smoothness—vertical excitation/acceleration of the system.
 With quantifiable data in tow, it was now time to take the concept of smoothness to new heights.

 When it comes to compliance, there are two competing schools of thought.
 In one corner, there's splay.
 In the other, there's axial compliance.
 Essentially, splay is the fore & aft movement of the front axle, relative to the frame, as a result of any bending of the frame and fork.
-Meanwhile, axial (or vertical compliance) can be characterized as the movement of the handlebars, relative to the front axle, as a result of fork, frame, and stem compliance.
+Meanwhile, axial (or vertical compliance) can be characterised as the movement of the handlebars, relative to the front axle, as a result of fork, frame, and stem compliance.

 The Future Shock features up to 20mm of travel, and it's positioned above the head tube in order to move in a vertical path.
 So when the front wheel encounters rough terrain, the bike moves up towards your hands and preserves your forward momentum without slowing you down.

 Another important fact is that, because the Future Shock is positioned above the stem, the bike's wheels are held together rigidly by the frame.
-In other words, because the wheelbase isn't changing throughout the suspension's travel, like with traditional systems, you get the added benefit of extremely predictable handling.
+In other words, because the wheelbase isn't changing throughout the suspension's travel, like with traditional system, you get the added benefit of extremely predictable handling.

 The Future Shock is designed for road riding, not off road trails, so the system needs to be incredibly active.
 We've found that springs offer the best solution to absorbing the frequencies you encounter on the road, and to grasp why, you just have to look at what's already out there.
 Other suspension systems with damping are just too heavy for road riding, and because of stiction, they require too much force to initiate their travel.
 And because of this, they’re pretty ineffective at smoothing out road chatter.